 Like many women, my experiences around reproduction are complex.

-I am a mother and sister by birth and adoption.
-I am also a stepmom in a blended family.
-My friends have had abortions as well as easy or challenging pregnancies.
+I am a mother and sister by birth and adoption and also a stepmom in a blended family.
+My friends have had abortions as well as easy and challenging pregnancies.
 Assistive technology helped many become pregnant.
-Some friends chose not to become mothers; others became foster or adoptive parents.
-My own postpartum hemorrhages led to an emergency hysterectomy and later surrogacy attempts.
+Some friends have chosen not to become mothers; others became foster or adoptive parents.
+Postpartum hemorrhages led to my emergency hysterectomy and later surrogacy attempts.
 As a social worker, I facilitated support groups for parents whose baby had died and women with postpartum adjustment issues.

 When I learned Roe v.
 Wade had been overturned, stories of despair and desperation rang in my head.
 How could this exceedingly complex and personal issue become a simplistic ruling for all women and girls?
 How could we ignore their voices and distrust their experiences and needs?

 Wishing the world were different—no unplanned pregnancies, no rape or incest, no families without adequate resources to support their children, no mental health issues or addiction, no domestic violence, no life-threatening pregnancies for mothers, no contraceptive failure, no medical conditions leading to fetal death or devastating abnormalities, no lack of effective sex education—doesn’t make it so.
 We must see the world as it is and work to make it better.

 Each person demanding that all pregnancies be carried to term regardless of circumstance will not adopt or foster a child, contribute to food programs and college funds, or vote for candidates who support the affordable childcare, housing, and medical care needed for every child and family to thrive.